 conspicuously in each

-principal office or shall clearly delineate the branch office's relationship
+principal office or shall clearly delineate the office's relationship

 with the principal office.

-(b) The sponsoring broker shall name a managing broker for each branch
+(b) The sponsoring broker shall name a designated managing broker for each

 office and the

-sponsoring broker shall be responsible for supervising all managing brokers.
+sponsoring broker shall be responsible for supervising all designated managing brokers.

-broker shall notify the Department in writing of the name of all managing brokers of the
+broker shall notify the Department in a manner prescribed by the Department of the name of all designated managing brokers of the

-Any changes in managing brokers shall be reported to the Department in writing within 15
+Any changes in designated managing brokers shall be reported to the Department in a manner prescribed by the Department within 15

 days of the